Venus In Gemini Is Here To Heat Up Your Summer

 Advertisement

-Montúfar says that trickiest part of this month happens between July 10 and July 16, which is when Venus forms a trine with Saturn along with the previously mentioned square with Neptune.
+Montúfar says that trickiest part of this month happens between 10th July and 16th July, which is when Venus forms a trine with Saturn along with the previously mentioned square with Neptune.
 In all, it'll be a pretty confusing, brain-foggy time.
 "On one side, we will crave commitment, but the truth is that we will not be seeing things clearly," she says.
-"Instead of acting on an impulse, it’s better to wait for the urge to commit to pass, as doing so could only create more drama once the rose-colored glasses come off.
+"Instead of acting on an impulse, it’s better to wait for the urge to commit to pass, as doing so could only create more drama once the rose-coloured glasses come off.
 Since both planets Venus will be activating, Saturn and Neptune, will be retrograde at this time, this combination could also mean romantic dramas from the past coming back for closure."

 Overall, the summer of love is just beginning — and although there are a few topsy-turvy transits along the way, the truth is that Venus in Gemini is all about being flirty, social, and flexing your intellectual charm to your lovers (both committed and new).
 In other words, prepare to have some fun.